hyperledger/fabric-sdk-node/docs/node_sdk_release.md

 # Node SDK Release Process Document - Master Branch

-Master branch does not expect to have publish releases.
+Master branch does not expect to publish releases.
 Review this file in release branches for documentation of how to publish a release for that release branch.

 Using master branch and **latest** release branch of v2.2 as example throughout.